-Walk With Us (WWU) is a digital storytelling and mapping project based in the city of Timmins in northeastern Ontario.
-WWU is a pilot project partnered with Digital Human Library, Google Earth Outreach, Canadian Geographic, WalkInto and CreativeXistence 360.
-We are working together to provide educators and students with a powerful means of producing their own virtual tours, with their own content and curriculum in mind.
+Walk With Us (WWU) is a digital storytelling and mapping project created by Melissa Lavoie based in the city of Timmins in northeastern Ontario.
+WWU is a pilot project made possible through partnerships with Digital Human Library, Google Earth Outreach, Canadian Geographic, WalkInto and CreativeXistence 360.
+Together we are working to provide educators and students with a powerful means of producing their own virtual tours, with their own content and curriculum in mind.

 During the 2015-16 school year at Northeastern Catholic DSB, Melissa Lavoie (Educational Technology Special Assignment Teacher) visited Bishop Belleau School in Moosonee, Ontario to teach about Google Maps, My Maps and Street View, and their applications in the classroom.
 Before long, students figured out that their communities were not represented on Street View.
 They wanted to show where they lived, played and went to school.
 However, since 360′ imagery is needed for Pegman to “see” in Street View, a discussion began about why there were no pictures, how pictures could be taken, and what would be required.